Efi-Pecani/Text-Word-Counter/README.md

 # Text-Word-Counter
-Script that counts how many times a certain word appears in a text file
+Script that counts how many times a certain word appears in an E-Book.